JasonFu1998/JasonFu1998.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Doktorand at RISE Research Institutes of Sweden.
+Doktorand researcher at RISE Research Institutes of Sweden.

+My research topic is adversarial robust multimodal machine learning.

 In building...